Key Dates

 - Pre- and Post-meeting workshops offered

-- Travel Award Application deadline 7 February 2025 (results announced by 14 February 2025)
+- Travel Award Application deadline passed

-- Abstract submission deadline – 30 April 2025
+- Abstract submission deadline – extended to 30 May 2025

 Meeting outline